PhilAppleby/ukbb-srmed/README.md

 - Matching is performed using combinations of whole words only (no partial word matches).

-- Synonyms from the ChEMBL database are attached to both 'sides' of the term match as part of data preparation.
+- Synonyms from the ChEMBL database are attached to both 'sides' of the main medication term match, as part of data preparation.

-- During testing an excluded word list was built (cf. stop words from NLP), to prevent the software from making unwanted one-word matches, as part of an iterative process.
+- During testing an excluded word list was built (cf. stop words from Natural Language Processing) to prevent the software from making unwanted one-word matches, as part of an iterative process.

-All code is intended to be run from a Linix / Unix command line.
+- All code is intended to be run from a Linix / Unix command line.

 The following subdirectories can be found in the repository: